SantiagoSalazarPavajeau/learn-blog/_posts/2019-11-07-learning_programming.markdown

 ---
 layout: post
-title:      "A rocky road but with perseverance"
+title:      "A blog post about perseverance"
 date:       2019-11-07 06:37:55 -0500
 permalink:  learning_programming
 ---

 I am a Software Engineer with experience in the biomedical innovation and business management fields.
 So throughout the years I have developed the soft skills that come with working in research like dealing with scientific and technical documentation, and also the communication skills developed through team collaboration in a business setting.
 I am pursuing my dream career in Software Engineering which to me, involves working in innovative and creative technical projects that make a difference and create positive impact in organizations and people.
 In Flatiron School I have specialised in working with React, Javascript, ES6 and Ruby on Rails.
 But most importantly I have been developed the skills to learn new technologies rapidly so I am very flexible and adaptable with new programming languages and frameworks.
 Software engineering is a field that I am passionate about overall as a person, whether its passing the tests on a difficult coding challenge, making songs with my 10 year old daughter on my music web app, or showing my wonderful wife my latest website for her design advice.

+So that was the elevator pitch I came up with after many adventures.
 But in this blog, what I really want to try is to give an overview of the process behind my resume/career-path and the main experiences I've had throughout the years.
-I believe my youth and path has been challenging but interesting and most importantly I think perseverance has always been a common factor.
+I believe my path has been challenging but interesting as anyone else's but most importantly I think perseverance has always been a common factor in my path.

 To start way back, I moved to the US in 2006 and finished highschool in 2009 and then went on to start college.
 But at the same time I started college I became a young father -so responsibilities mounted up quickly for the rest of my college career-.
 After finding out about these news and much thinking I chose biomedical sciences as a major since I had a passion for science/medicine from a young age, but mostly because this major seemed to lead to a good career where I could support my daughter and take back control of this situation.
 The next couple of years would involve working a part-time job at the local theme park on the weekends, but also getting on track for an ambitous PhD/MD career at the guidance of my college mentors.